Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 - nutritional yeast

-Wasabi is a plant in the horseradish and mustard family (the Brassicaceae or Cruciferae).
+Wasabi is a plant in the horseradish and mustard family (the Brassicaceae or the Cruciferae family).
 Like its relatives, wasabi has a pungent taste and can be an interesting addition to a meal.

 If you're struggling to follow a healthy diet, one thing that should be helpful is to make your food very tasty.
-This will help you to enjoy eating your meals and make you less likely to miss delicious but unhealthy foods.
-Adding herbs, spices, and flavorful seeds like caraway to your meals are very effective ways to make food interesting.
+This will probably help you to enjoy eating your meals and make you less likely to miss delicious but unhealthy foods.
+Adding herbs, spices, and flavorful seeds like caraway to your meals are very effective ways to make food interesting as well as healthy.

 - Cholesterol-lowering effects of oat beta-glucan from the Nutrition Reviews journal and Oxford Academic